 MassHealth.
 The Commonwealth's Medicaid program, called MassHealth, provides health care to 1.9 million low-income children and families, low-income adults, disabled individuals and low-income elders.
 The program, administered by the Office of Medicaid within the Executive Office of Health and Human Services, generally receives 50% in federal reimbursement on most expenditures for adults, and 88% in federal reimbursement on most expenditures for children's benefits reimbursable under the Children's Health Insurance Program (CHIP).
-On January 22, 2018, CHIP was reauthorized for six years (federal fiscal 2018 - federal fiscal 2023) and, on February 9, 2018, was reauthorized for four additional years (through federal fiscal 2027).
-For Massachusetts, the CHIP matching rate remains at 88% for federal fiscal 2018 and 2019, then drops to 76.5% in federal fiscal 2020 and 65% for federal fiscal 2021 and beyond.
+On February 9, 2018, CHIP was reauthorized through federal fiscal 2027.
+For Massachusetts, the CHIP matching rate is 88% for federal fiscal 2019, then drops to 76.5% in federal fiscal 2020 and 65% for federal fiscal 2021 and beyond.
 The revenue reduction due to the decreased matching rate relative to state fiscal 2019 is estimated to be \$73 million in state fiscal 2020, \$175 million in state fiscal 2021, \$207 million in state fiscal 2022 and \$214 million in state fiscal 2023 and beyond.
 Under the ACA, beginning January 1, 2014, MassHealth began receiving enhanced federal reimbursement for spending on the new adult group (generally, childless adults with incomes under 133% of the federal poverty limit).
-In calendar 2017, the federal reimbursement rate for this group was 86%, and in calendar 2018, the federal reimbursement rate is 90%.
-The reimbursement rate for this group is scheduled to increase to 93% in calendar 2019, and then to level off at 90% in 2020 and beyond.
+In calendar 2018, the federal reimbursement rate for this group is 90%.
+The reimbursement rate for this group is scheduled to increase to 93% in calendar 2019, and then to level off at 90% in calendar 2020 and beyond.

-The fiscal 2018 budget as approved in July, 2017 includes \$16.2 billion in funding for non-administrative spending for the MassHealth program.
-The \$16.2 billion included \$15.6 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
+The fiscal 2019 budget as approved in July, 2018 included \$16.8 billion in funding for non-administrative spending for the MassHealth program.
+The \$16.8 billion included \$16.2 billion in programmatic spending, including costs related to the settlement of a claim against the Commonwealth.
 See "LEGAL MATTERS - Programs and Services; Hutchinson et al. v.
-Patrick et al." The \$16.2 billion also included approximately \$639 million to support supplemental payments to providers.
-The November, 2017 supplemental budget included an additional \$295 million to support fiscal 2017 supplemental payments to providers that were pushed into fiscal 2018 due to timing of federal approval.
-Therefore, the fiscal 2018 budget now includes \$16.5 billion in funding for non-administrative spending.
-As of March, 2018, estimated non-administrative spending exceeds the fiscal 2018 budget by \$71.5 million net.
+Patrick et al." The \$16.8 billion also included approximately \$620 million to support supplemental payments to providers.
+As of June 30, 2018, estimated non-administrative spending exceeded the fiscal 2018 budget by \$79.0 million net.